ishay2k/ex_3_ishay_maoz/README.md

     TreeMap - used in SubImgCharMatcher, primarily for the purpose of matching between characters and their brightness.
 When looking for certain brightnesses we can get O(logn) to find said brightness instead of O(n).

-    HashSet - also used in SubImgCharMatcher as well as in Shell.
-This is used when looking for a certain character without looking needing the brightness.
+    HashSet -  also used in SubImgCharMatcher and in the Shell class.
+   It helps us quickly check whether a character is present in the active set.
+   The average time complexity is O(1) for add, remove, and contains, which was important because we use these operations frequently
    2d-array -

-   HashSet – used to track which characters are active in the set, allowing constant-time add/remove/check operations.

 3)
     The Shell class handles invalid user inputs via custom exceptions: